-The raw data of HP_t , Y_t , and C_t are collected in nominal terms.
-After deflating each series by the GDP deflator, I implement seasonal adjustment to only house price series by X-12-ARIMA because HP_t is non-seasonally adjusted data, whereas the raw data of Y_t and C_t are already seasonally adjusted.
-Then, I conduct detrending by first log-differencing, which implies the raw series for the house prices; GDP and consumption are assumed to be nonstationary.
-In other words, I eliminate the trend component of each series by inducing stationarity by first-differencing the series.5 Before detrending, in the case of Y_t and C_t , they are divided by population to obtain a per capita measure.
-The quarterly population is for all ages and both sexes, which is linearly interpolated from annual population data of the UN population division.6 Next, to characterize the average business cycle facts for the respective country group, I compute second moments of interest for each individual country and then take a population-weighted average (as of 2010) across countries.
+The raw data of $HP_t$ , $Y_t$ , and $C_t$ are collected in nominal terms.
+After deflating each series by GDP deflator, I implement seasonal adjustment to only house price series by X-12-ARIMA because $HP_t$ is non-seasonally adjusted data whereas the raw data of $Y_t$ and $C_t$ are already seasonally adjusted.
+Then I conduct detrending by first log-differencing, which implies the raw series for the house prices, GDP and consumption are assumed to be non-stationary.
+In other words, I eliminate the trend component of each series by inducing stationarity by first-differencing the series.
+Before detrending, in the case of $Y_t$ and $C_t$ , they are divided by population to obtain a per capita measure.
+The quarterly population is for all age and both sexes, which is linearly interpolated from annual population data of UN population division.
+Next, to characterize the average business cycle facts for the respective country group, I compute second moments of interest for each individual country and then take a population-weighted average (as of 2010) across countries.

-2.1 Business Cycle Facts and Cross-Country Evidence
+2.1 Business Cycle Facts and Cross-country Evidence

 In Table 1, this paper reports the individual country's statistics and the weighted averages for emerging countries and rich countries.
-The stylized facts that we can observe in Table 1 are twofold.
-First, housing price volatility is much larger in emerging countries than in rich
+The stylized facts we can observe in Table 1 are two.
+First, housing price volatility is much larger in emerging countries than in rich countries.
+It was also presented by Cesa-Bianchi et al. (2015).
+Second, emerging countries present higher relative volatility of consumption, or less consumption smoothing then rich countries.
+While

-3There is a relatively high correlation between the national house price index and individual city index - for the United States, Canada, and the United Kingdom; therefore, this paper takes the urban area house price index if there is no available national index - for Australia and Japan.
+&lt;sup>3There is a relatively high correlation between the national house price index and individual city index - for the United States, Canada, and the United Kingdom, so this paper takes the urban area house price index if there is no available national index - for Australia and Japan.
 Cesa-Bianchi et al. (2015) also states that to the extent to which domestic housing markets are driven by common country factors, using a particular house price indicator should be less problematic.

-4Schmitt-Grohé and Uribe (2017) defines the country group with the average PPP converted GDP per capita: poor country (less than \$3,000), emerging countries (between \$3,000 and \$25,000), and rich countries (above \$25,000).
+&lt;sup>4Schmitt-Grohé and Uribe (2017) defines the country group with the average PPP converted GDP per capita: poor country (less than \$3,000), emerging countries (between \$3,000 and \$25,000), and rich countries (above \$25,000).
 Please refer to Chapter 1 in Schmitt-Grohé and Uribe (2017), pp.10-11.

-5I also checked alternative detrending methods, such as an HP filter and a quadratic filter.
-Detrending by the HP filter with a constant of 1,600 and the quadratic filter show similar results to what I obtain from a firstdifference, so I confirm robustness.
-Among the three options for detrending that I took into account, I choose the first-differencing filter considering comparability with Cesa-Bianchi et al. (2015).
-I would also like to note that the HP filter might be problematic as Hamilton (2016) points out: as most of the macroeconomic variables of interest follow martingales or near martingales, the cyclical component characterized by the HP filter might generate a spurious pattern regardless of the underlying data generating process.
+&lt;sup>5I also checked the alternative detrending method, such as an HP filter and a quadratic filter.
+Detrending by the HP filter with constant 1,600 and the quadratic filter shows similar results to what I earn from a firstdifference, so I confirm robustness.
+Among three options for detrending, which I took into account, I choose the first-differencing filter considering comparability with Cesa-Bianchi et al. (2015).
+I would also like to note that the HP filter might be problematic as Hamilton (2016) points out: as most of the macroeconomic variables of interest follow martingales or near martingales, cyclical component characterized by the HP filter might generate spurious pattern regardless of the underlying data generating process.

-6I first tried to make use of OECD population data (for all ages), but it was suggested to instead use the UN database due to the discontinuity that occurred when it stopped collecting population data.
+&lt;sup>6I first tried to make use of OECD population data (for all ages), but it suggested using UN database due to discontinuity as it stops collecting population data.
 Thus, the annual population data is from "World Population Prospects: The 2015 Revision" published by UN population division.